szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - The +5 version increases the movement bonus to 5 (from 2).
 - The +5 version adds a damage bonus of 1, as if it were a composite bow
-- Both versions deal 3 or 5 extra damage to living non-humanoids and apply a small debuff if the target fails a save, reducing Armor Class, saving throws, and movement speed for 2 rounds.
+- Both versions deal 3 or 5 extra damage to living non-humanoids and apply a small debuff if the target fails a save, reducing Armor Class, Saving Throws, and movement speed for 2 rounds.

 ### Make Protector of the Dryads deal +2 damage to orcs, ogres, gnolls, and goblinoids (1342) (BGEE BG2EE EET)